By Gina Horan

 Event schedules and park information are available at floridastateparks.org/parks-and trails/dade-battlefield-historic-state-park.

-Gina moved to Central Florida in August 2021 from the San Francisco Bay Area.
-She has a degree in linguistics and worked as a fashion editor, photo stylist lifestyle columnist and food writer for the Knight Ridder Newspaper Group.
-She also covered and photographed music festivals, fashion shows and sports throughout Northern California.
-In 2000, she joined KSAN radio as a morning show co-host and produced the news and sports content there for four years.
-She later covered travel, events and the restaurant scene for KRON-Bay TV.
-A veteran bartender, Gina has worked in hospitality on and off since high school.
-She has been with Akers Media since 2022 and hosts the Healthy Living Central Florida podcast.
-Her passions include travel, road trips, baseball, history books and podcasts, tasting menus and arriving in a new city without a map or guidebook.
+Gina moved to Central Florida from the San Francisco Bay Area in 2021.
+She holds a degree in linguistics and has worked as a fashion editor, photo stylist, lifestyle columnist and food writer since 1995.
+She later covered travel, events, restaurants, music festivals and sports throughout Northern California, including work as a morning show host with KSAN radio and food critic for KRON Bay TV.
+A veteran bartender, she has worked in hospitality on and off since high school.
+Gina joined Akers Media in 2022 and is currently the Food and Lifestyle Editor.
+Her passions include travel, road trips, history books and podcasts, tasting menus and arriving in a new city without a map.